-Advanced Placement Biology is a college-level course designed to be the equivalent of a twosemester college introductory biology course and intended for students wanting to pursue further study in the biological sciences or research.
+Advanced Placement Biology is a college-level course designed to be the equivalent of a two-semester college introductory biology course and intended for students wanting to pursue further study in the biological sciences or research.
 Emphasis of the course includes chemistry of life, cells, cellular energetics, heredity, molecular genetics, evolutionary biology, diversity of organisms, structure and function of plants and animals, and ecology.
-Advanced Placement Biology has a strong emphasis on laboratory work and will expose students to lab techniques which include microbiology, computer modeling, and genetic engineering.
-Due to the large amount of content and fast pace within this course, students must possess a high degree of independence and selfmotivation.
-In addition, students have the option of taking the Advanced Placement Biology examination for up to three college credits.
+Due to the large amount of content and fast pace within this course, students must possess a high degree of independence and self-motivation.
+In addition, students have the option of taking the Advanced Placement Biology examination for up to three college credits or through a partnership with Robert Morris University (RMU), students may opt to pay and pursue 4 credits (3 credits plus 1 lab credit)--BIOL 1310 and BIOL 1315 course: Principles of Biology and Principles of Biology Lab.
+For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.